bryan15/SmartSOCKSProxy/readme.md

 ### SmartSOCKSProxy Non-Goals:

-  - code doesn't need to be perfect; the project shouldn't grow very large
+  - code doesn't need to be a work of art; the project is unlikely to grow large
   - threading is used so the SOCKS5 protocol can be programmed using blocking I/O. This makes the SOCKS5 implementation brittle, but easy to implement and read.
-  - IPv6 is unsupported
+  - IPv6 is unsupported currently
     - although most of the functionality is there, IPv6 is untested and not implemented in several areas.

 ## Development Notes